Machine-Learning-Helsinki/helsinki-tech-analyst/README.md

 # helsinki-tech-analyst
-An AI-powered application to analyze and query the Finnish tech news scene
+This project is a web application designed to analyze the Helsinki tech and startup scene.
+It automatically collects news articles, processes them with an LLM, and allows users to ask questions in natural language.